beckn/missions/docs/troubleshoot.md

 ### 3. Logs shows "invalid input .... libsodium-wrappers.js" when BAP-Protocol Server receives a message

 Sometimes the "=" symbol at end of public key and "==" symbol at end of private key in the default/config.yml get missed out in some Operating Systems.
 We have not been able to identify why this happens.
 If it does, make sure public key ends with one equal and private with two equals.
 Also ensure that the public key matches with the entry in the registry.

+### 4. Request is reaching the BPP Network, but not being passed on to the BPP Client

+One of the primary reasons why the BPP Network will not pass on the request to BPP Client is because the signature of the message did not match.
+Carefully notice the BPP-Network log and see the BAP-ID and BAP Public key.
+Sometimes the public key will be different from the current BAP Public key due to the use of cache.
+If this is the case, in the machine that is running the BPP-Network, clear the redis cache using `docker exec -it redis redis-cli FLUSHALL`.
+Try the request again.
+This time, the BPP-Network should fetch the public key of the BAP from the registry and should get the latest key.